jiisoft/jiiframework.ru/docs/guide-en/db-active-record.md

 ### Updating Multiple Rows <span id="updating-multiple-rows"></span>

 The methods described above all work on individual Active Record instances, causing inserting or updating of individual table rows.
-To update multiple rows simultaneously, you should call [[Jii.sql.ActiveRecord.updateAll()]], instead, which is a static method.
+To update multiple rows simultaneously, you should call [[Jii.data.ActiveRecord.updateAll()]], instead, which is a static method.

 ```js